Autianic/clockworkpi-linux/README.md

 mount /dev/loop0p1 ./OS/boot
 ```

-Create a subdirectory called `extlinux` in the mounted boot partition and create
+Create a subdirectory called `extlinux` in the mounted boot partition.
+In that
-a file named `extlinux.conf` with the following content:
+newly created directory, create a file named `extlinux.conf` with the following
+content:

 ```
 LABEL Arch ARM